 To understand landed cost better, let’s take an example based on our daily lives.
 You need to purchase a new washing machine for your home.
-Before making actual purchase, you probably do some investigation to know the best price.
+Before making an actual purchase, you probably do some research to know the best price.
 In this process, you often found a better deal from a store which is long away from your home.
 But you should also consider shipping cost while buying from that store.
-Total cost including transportation might be more than the price you get in your nearby store.
-In that case you will choose to buy from your nearest store, as landed cost of the item is cheaper in the nearest store.
+Total cost including shipping might be more than the price you get in your nearby store.
+In that case, you will choose to buy from your nearest store, as the landed cost of the item is cheaper in the nearest store.

-Similarly in business, identifying landed cost for a item/product is very crucial, as it helps to decide selling cost of that item and impacts company’s profitability.
-Hence all applicable landed cost charges should be included in item’s valuation rate.
+Similarly in business, identifying landed cost for an Item/product is very crucial, as it helps to decide selling cost of that item and impacts the company’s profitability.
+Hence all applicable landed cost charges should be included in Item’s valuation rate.

 According to the Third-Party Logistics Study, only 45% of the respondents stated that they use Landed Cost extensively.
-The main reasons of not using Landed Cost are unavailability of necessary data (49%), lack of right tools (48%), do not have sufficient time (31%) and not sure how to apply landed cost (27%).
+The main reasons of not using Landed Cost were unavailability of necessary data (49%), lack of right tools (48%), insufficient time (31%), and not sure how to apply landed cost (27%).

-- Select the Invoice or Receipt.
-The supplier name and grand total will be fetched automatically.
+- Select the specific Invoice or Receipt.
+The supplier name and Grand Total will be fetched automatically.

 - Select whether Distribute Charges Based On should be on quantity or Amount.

 But in reality, while making Purchase Receipt we might not know all the charges which are applicable for landed cost.
 Your transporter can send the invoice after 1 month, but there is no point in waiting for booking Purchase Receipt till then.
-Companies who imports their products/parts, pays a huge amount as Customs Duty.
-And generally they get invoices from Customs Department after a period of time.
+Companies that import their products/parts, pay a huge amount as Customs Duty.
+And generally, they get invoices from the Customs Department after a while.
 In these cases, “Landed Cost Voucher” becomes handy, as it allows you to add those additional charges on a later date, and to update landed cost of purchased items.

-Valuation Rate of items are recalculated based on new landed cost.
+Valuation Rate of items is recalculated based on new landed cost.

 - Delivery Trip